heidikrisse/PlanetsMultithreading/README.md

 This is absolutely not a trivial task, so feel free to ask for help if you feel like you get stuck.
 And don't worry if you don't get it fully done.

-(Hint: The correct solution is 41065920 time units, it takes my laptop and implementation around 370 milliseconds to calculate this with unoptimized build.)

 # Build Project

 1. Navigate to the project root directory